Introduction

 Streamlining the vendor payment process offers a ton of benefits.
 Think lower processing costs, timely payments, and better vendor relationships.
 Here's what you can expect:

-- Timely payouts: A smooth process makes it easy to review and approve invoices fast.
-This way, vendors get paid on time, and you can avoid penalties and late fees.
+- Timely payouts: A smooth process makes it easy to review and approve invoices fast, helping vendors get paid on time and avoiding penalties.
+B2B enterprises that previously waited 40 days for payment can significantly cut that timeline with automated approval workflows.

-- Stronger vendor relationships: Timely payments can do wonders in building trust.
-This makes vendors more likely to give you better terms or prioritize your business over time.
+- Stronger vendor relationships: Timely payments build trust, making vendors more likely to offer better terms or prioritize your business.

 Use cases across industries